 Jeremiah Program came to Fargo-Moorhead in 2014.
 Seeking to extend JP’s 2Gen programming to the greater Midwest, a dedicated team of Fargo-Moorhead area volunteers, including leaders from corporations, universities, faith communities, and non-profits, developed a multi-phased plan for establishing a JP community in Fargo-Moorhead.

 In 2018, we opened a 20-unit housing campus for single moms and their children experiencing poverty.
 The campus includes an onsite child development center with capacity to serve up to 52 children.
-In 2021 we are projected to support 115 moms and
+In 2021, we served the highest number of families in JP Fargo-Moorhead history.

 “Having this opportunity is once in a lifetime.
 Your kids are only under five years old once, and you only have the opportunity to do all these things, pursue your career in this type of environment, once.
 And I think [anyone considering JP] should absolutely take advantage of it.”Kylie, Fargo mom

-50 kids benefited from high quality summer enrichment programs and educational development lAst year.
+38 kids benefited from HIGH-QUALITY summer enrichment programs and educational development lAst year.

 Become a JP Mom and become a part of a network of mothers in Fargo-Moorhead creating a better future for themselves and their children.